nicolasbadano/prip/README.md

 *   Drag data points to improve the fit.
 *   Export data as plain text.
 *   Store the digitizing project for latter review or improvement.
+*   Digitize multiple datasets per plot

 ### Planned Features
-*   Digitize multiple datasets per plot and manage them.
+*   Manage the style of the datasets.
 *   Export gnuplot input to automatically recreate original plot digitaly.
 *   Additional reference points for more accurate results on distorted plots.

 ### Running from binaries
-A packaged version of PRip is available for Windows, generated with [PyInstaller](http://www.pyinstaller.org/).
-Simply unpack the `.exe` and `.ui` files to a folder and double-click.
+Packaged versions of PRip are available for both Windows and Linux, generated with [PyInstaller](http://www.pyinstaller.org/).
+Simply unpack the executable and `.ui` files to a folder and double-click.
+No dependencies should be required.

 Check the [releases page](https://github.com/esteldunedain/prip/releases) on GitHub for the download links.

 ### Running from source
 PRip can also be run from source.
 In that case ou need to install the python interpreter and the PyQt bindings.